aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/working-with-sphere-radius/_index.md

 ### Q4: Is there a free trial available?
 Yes, you can access a free trial of Aspose.3D [here](https://releases.aspose.com/) to evaluate its features before making a purchase decision.
 ### Q5: Can I find more tutorials on advanced 3D modeling techniques?
 Certainly!
-Check the official documentation and community forums for additional tutorials and insights into mastering 3D modeling with Aspose.3D for .NET.
+Check the documentation and community forums for additional tutorials and insights into mastering 3D modeling with Aspose.3D for .NET.